Belarus–European Union border crisis: Key features

+In May 2021, Lithuania began reporting a sudden increase in the number of irregular border crossings from Belarus.
+By June, Lithuania had detained over 600 people trying to enter the country (for comparison, 81 people were apprehended in the entire previous year).
+At the same time, Lukashenko began threatening to allow human traffickers and drug smugglers into Europe, later also implying he might provide migrants with weapons.

+Iraqi TV stations repeatedly broadcast a statement by Lukashenko that Belarus would no longer prevent migrants from crossing into the European Union.
+Syrian media also widely reported on the new "policy".
+Belarusian authorities encouraged the impression that Belarus was a convenient gateway into Europe.

-Ethnic and religious minorities from Iraq (Kurds and Yazidis) are the most frequent category of migrants.
-According to the CBC investigation, many flee persecution from the Islamic State, but also many migrants come from the Kurdistan Region, which is among the safest in the Middle East; they seek a better life abroad due to the lack of opportunities in the region.
-Thus most of the migrants are Iraqi Kurds but also include numbers of Iraqi Arabs, Syrians, Yemenites, in addition to some from other regions in both Asia and Africa, including from Afghanistan and Cameroon, notwithstanding a number of Russians.
+Ethnic and religious minorities from Iraq (Kurds and Yazidis) were the most frequent category of migrants.
+According to a CBC investigation, many fled persecution from the Islamic State, but also many migrants come from the Kurdistan Region, which is among the safest in the Middle East; they sought a better life abroad due to the lack of opportunities in the region.
+Thus most of the migrants were Iraqi Kurds but also included numbers of Iraqi Arabs, Syrians, Yemenites, and some from other regions in both Asia and Africa, including from Afghanistan and Cameroon, notwithstanding a number of Russians.